Program Policies and Progression Requirements

 Students are expected to know the criteria they must meet in order to progress into a practicum (CFS 470, CFS 472, CFS 480, or CFS 490) and to regularly monitor their progress in meeting these criteria.
 Students will not be allowed to progress into the practicum until these criteria are met.
 If students do not appear able to meet these criteria, they are encouraged to work closely with their advisor to plan an alternative educational program.
 Specific information on how to apply for the practicum is available from the student’s advisor.
 Students must work closely with their advisor to ensure that they understand the requirements for progression and that they strictly follow the application process for the practicum experience of their choice.

-Child and Family Studies majors have the opportunity to participate in the college’s Service Learning Honors Program.
-For eligibility and requirements, see Service Learning Honors Program.
+Child and Family Studies majors have the opportunity to participate in the college’s honors program.
+For eligibility and requirements, see College of Education, Health and Human Sciences Honors Program.